leafsphp/docs/src/cookbook/editable-svg-icons.md

 The `currentColor` property that's the default on the fill will make the icon inherit the color of whatever text surrounds it.
 We could also pass in a different color as a prop if we wish.

-We can use it like so, with the only contents of `IconWrite.vue` containing the paths inside the icon:
+We can use it like so, with the only contents of `IconWrite.Leaf` containing the paths inside the icon:

 ```html
 <icon-base icon-name="write"><icon-write /></icon-base>